Our Dogs

 Our current pack

-Our Cavaliers have just been joined by Star (full name Sasparrella Shooting Star), a Standard Poodle.
-In this photo (May 05) he's smaller than the other two but now he's about 25"at the shoulders.
+Our Cavaliers were joined by Star (full name Sasparrella Shooting Star), a Standard Poodle.
+In this photo (May 05) he's smaller than the other two but he grew to about 25"at the shoulders.

 Our current pack